Loom Hero Image

 Competitive Analysis of Post-Mortem Solutions for existing platforms

 We placed these solutions for planning, along with social media and having an assigned person to manage the accounts on a 2 by 2 matrix.
 It evaluated the ability of these platforms to host a digital legacy from the preneed to the post-mortem.
-It also specified the level of access of these services provide from allowing the public outsider to view and/or add to it, to an inside family member.
+It also specified the level of access of these services provide, from access to view and/or add content for public outsiders to family members.
 It makes sense that most services now are targeted toward helping the preneed market segment plan by themselves what their legacy should hold.
 This gives some opportunity to design for the preneed space in a more collaborative way.
 It also reveals greater opportunity to place emphasis and care on the post-mortem capabilities of digital legacies.

 2X2 matrix competitive analysis